KristianLyng/varnishfoo/chapter-4.rst

 demonstrated how you can influence the cache with no VCL at all, and it should be a goal to provide as simple VCL as possible.

+Each of the built-in VCL functions will be covered individually when we are dealing with the individual states.